FarronF/limerick-council-meetings/meetings/2024/10/21-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of The Metropolitan District of Limerick - 16th September 2024.md

  In relation to acquisitions, a check to ensure that no first-time buyers are bidding.
 The

-Housing Directorate seeks confirmation from the vendor/Estate Agent that first-time--- 12
+Housing Directorate seeks confirmation from the vendor/Estate Agent that first-time
+---
+12

 buyers are not involved in bidding for the property.
 If they are, the Housing Directorate